All articles published in the June 2013 issue.

 In his Kenneth Severn 2013 Award-winning paper, Joshua Macabuag advocates the adoption of a systems approach to the delivery of resilient buildings and infrastructure.

 In 2009/10, there were 36 fatalities and more than 3000 major injuries in the UK resulting from falls from height.
 This article provides a brief overview of UK regulations and requirements, although the principles should be universal.

 In response to the recent Rana Plaza garment factory collapse in Dhaka, Director of Structural-Safety, Alastair Soane, highlights the need for robust regulations that take into account both technical and human factors.

 Sean Brady examines one of the recurring themes from the ICE’s Fifth International Conference on Forensic Engineering.

 This study clearly demonstrates the ability of a combined LPA and FEM approach to resolve complex structural engineering problems.

 The three forms of masonry are brick, concrete block and stone.
-This note introduces the first two as they are the most common.
-Used as a form of cladding - at least for concrete and steel-framed structures in the UK - loadbearing structural masonry is still in use, and employed in the construction of low-rise buildings and soil-retaining structures.
+This note introduces the first two as the most common forms of cladding – at least for concrete and steel-framed structures in the UK.

 This Timber Engineering Notebook introduces the checks for overall building stability and those required for the wall diaphragms which provide shear (or racking) resistance to a platform timber frame structure.